 21c Museum Hotel Bentonville

 From Chicago to the Carolinas, if there is a 21c Museum Hotel in town, you can bet I’ll recommend it.
 For the past decade, this regional chain of boutique hotels has converted historic buildings into comfortable accommodations paired with a chef-driven restaurant.
-Just a few blocks from the Bentonville City Square, the 21c Museum Hotel Bentonville offers 104 rooms and The Hive restaurant.
+Nestled between the Bentonville City Square and the Compton Gardens, the 21c Museum Hotel Bentonville offers over 100 rooms and is within walking distance of many recommendations on this list — as well as The Hive restaurant.

 The Victoria Bed And Breakfast